-The past couple of weeks, I've been on the hunt for Super Bowl-friendly sauces to try out for Sauced.
+The past couple of weeks, I've been on the hunt for Super Bowl-friendly sauces.
 But after making a green chili queso a couple weeks back, I've been able to think of nothing other than cheese dips.
 So when Kenji asked if I'd like to do pull together five more quesos, I jumped at the opportunity.

 Just keep in mind that while this may be my 2014 queso line-up, there are another 14 easy variations I slapped together last year.

 My very first dip idea also may have also been my best: taco queso!
 Taco night is a tradition in my house, and I imagined taking that same well-seasoned, spicy ground beef and mixing it with a combo of cheddar and monterey jack, along with some sour cream for good measure.
 This queso has a robustness from earthy cumin and chili powder, spicy jalapeños and salsa, sautéed onions, garlic, and, of course, beef chuck.
 It really gives the sensation of eating a taco in dip form, and how can you go wrong with that?

 Next up was this French onion cheese dip, which combines the main components of the soup and just subtracts the stock.
 I mix two large, well-caramelized onions with a combination of Gruyère and Swiss cheeses, a dash of WOrcestershire sauce, and a hefty dose of thyme.
 The result is a dip that's markedly thicker than the others (it can be thinned with additional evaporated milk if desired) and delivers the deep sweetness of the onions, nicely balanced by the sharp Gruyère—a surprisingly accurate evocation of the classic dish.

 Pimento Cheese Dip